Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 2. Instructing the assessment officers when inspecting the pricing of related party transactions and determining any adjustments to be made;

-3. Providing Country-by-Country reports;
+3. New regulations of filing Country-by-Country reports;

 Read More: Year-end transfer pricing adjustments and customs valuations